 Many people fall into cocaine use while attempting to keep up with the drinking of their friends.
 Combining alcohol with cocaine is dangerous, as it puts excessive strain on the liver.

-What Common Drugs Are Used With Cocaine?
+What Drugs Are Commonly Used With Cocaine?

 Cocaine also makes smoking cigarettes more pleasurable.
 Many users who don’t normally smoke will smoke cigarettes while they’re on cocaine.